Election 2022: Board of Education, District 5

 Professionally, Childress is a Realtor for Keller Williams Realty Inc. in Savannah.
 She was previously an operations manager for Hampton Inn for three years.

-A 1991 graduate of Statesboro High School, she also attended Georgia Southern University.
+A native of Bulloch County, she graduated from Statesboro High School in 1991 and also for a time attended Georgia Southern University.
 She has been back in Bulloch County for 13 years.